-Cyclamen is a genus in the Myrsinaceae family although in the past had been placed in the Primulaceae family.
+Cyclamen is a genus in the subfamily Myrsinoideae of the Primulaceae family.
 There are about 20 species from central and southern Europe, the Mediterranean region, western Asia and Somalia.
 Some flower in autumn before their leaves.
 Others flower throughout the year.
 Their flowers are white, pink or carmine with scented or unscented flowers and many of their leaves are beautifully marked.
 The references for this genus are books written by Christopher Grey-Wilson, 1997 and 2003, found listed in References.
 The Journal of the Cyclamen Society contains a wealth of information, including the latest reports from some of the nomenclatural battles in genus Cyclamen.
 For more information about this genus, consult The Cyclamen Society’s website.
 Nomenclature in genus Cyclamen is by no means settled, with the correct classification of Cyclamen repandum and its cousins still a matter of dispute.

 This anecdotage mostly coincides with research at Reading University sponsored by the Cyclamen Society, which resulted in the "Reading method" of germination.

 The first of the photographs below by David Pilling of Cyclamen coum, shows the characteristic way stems coil to take the seed capsules down to ground level, where they are safer and the sweet seed coating may attract ants to take the seed underground.
 Note that in this state the seed is not necessarily ripe.
 The second photograph is of seed in the process of germinating, forming pink tubers (a 1 mm scale is shown).
 For more seed photos see Cyclamen hederifolium.
 Comparing these photos reveals C. coum spiraling anti-clockwise and C. hederifolium going clockwise.